Single Track Club

 The Course

-The course will be about 6 – 7 km long.
+The course is about 5 km long.
 It travels through a mix of native bush, pine forest and open farmland and will be about 60% singletrack and 40% 4WD track.
-There is a flat to gradual climb of about 750 m, then a steep climb of 200 m, all on open farmland.
-The next 4 km is mostly on singletrack, before a fast 4WD blat out to the event village.

-The course begins in a grassy laneway which it follows for about 100 m before entering a paddock and beginning a gradual climb to the far side of the paddock.
-The course turns sharply right and ascends between a row of trees and a fence – the surface is a bit rooty in places.
-Riders cross an old wooden bridge and climb up and over a grassy spur which brings them to the bottom of the steep (250 m long) grassy 4WD climb up to the Pines.
+The course begins in a grass paddock then enters a grassy laneway which it follows for about 100 m before entering another paddock and beginning a gradual climb to the far side of the paddock.
+The course follows a fenceline beside a dry creek bed, through a short new piece of track then climbs up a rocky open hillside before crossing a grass paddock which brings you to a moderately steep (150 m long) 4WD climb up to The Pines.
+Once in The Pines you climb for about 1.2km on singletrack.

-Initially it winds down the Mississippi through kanuka forest (500 m), then it crosses a spur (620 m) into Zane’s, a 1.2 km long section that descends in native forest with frequent bends (some of them sharp), a couple of rocky creek crossings and several wooden bridges.
-Riders with good bike handling skills will be rewarded on Zane’s.
+When you exit The Pines you continue on the Rhymes with Orange singletrack through regenerating kanuka which sets you off on the long singletrack forest descent.
+Initially it winds down the Mississippi through kanuka forest (500 m), then crosses a grassy spur (620 m) into Zane’s, a 1.3 km long section that descends in native forest with frequent bends (some of them sharp), a rocky creek crossing and several wooden bridges.
+Riders with good bike handling skills will be rewarded on this descent.

-If you are wanting to practice on the course please refer to the map in our Living Springs trail brochure for access.
-You will be able to bike around all the singletrack, but the route through the Farm Park end of the course will only be marked out and open for the weekend of the event.
-Please do not attempt to ride it before then.
+If you are wanting to practice on the course please refer to the map in our Living Springs trail brochure for access, ensuring you access the trails off the Bamfords Rd gate (900m up Bamfords Rd).
+You will be able to bike around all the singletrack, but the route through the Farm Park end of the course will not be available until at least after it is checked at 5 pm Friday.
+Please do not attempt to ride it before then as there will be other people using the area.

-You can check out some photos from our 2009 event under the PHOTO tab.
+You can check out some photos from previous events under the PHOTO tab.

-View the Living Springs map as in MTBNZ booklet showing the XC and DH courses by clicking here.
+View 2010 Living Springs map as in MTBNZ booklet showing the XC and DH courses by clicking here.

 U15, U17, Senior and all Masters